jhhoward481/murder-mystery23/names-of-gus.md

 My Black Cameron ("Remake A.K.A.
 Cloudy...
 With a Chance of Improvement")

-Burton Guster Black Spencer ("A Nightmare on State Street")Won't use:
+Burton Guster Black Spencer ("A Nightmare on State Street")

+Won't use:
 - Blackstar ("The Greatest Adventure In The History Of Basic Cable")
 - Fellatio del Toro ("Heeeeere's Lassie")
-- Big Baby Burton ("The Greatest Adventure In The History Of Basic Cable")Used:
+- Big Baby Burton ("The Greatest Adventure In The History Of Basic Cable")
+- Reginald G-String AKA Crowd Pleaser ("Dead Bear Walking")

+Used:
 - Bighead Burton ("And Down The Stretch Comes - Murder")
 - Ovaltine Jenkins ("Zero To Murder In 60 - Seconds")
 - Chocolate Columbo ("Shawn vs. The Red Phantom")